-indicating that the strain was present in the UK the 4^{th} of August 2020 - yet, the variance is quite large for this distribution: the standard deviation is 19.5 days.
-Yet, the emergence date of the variant B.1.1.7 strongly depends on the sampling probability: smaller sampling probabilities result in earlier possible emergence dates than larger probabilities (Fig. 3a).
-The distribution of secondary cases also impacts the timing: if the number of secondary infections is distributed as a negative binomial distribution, the date of emergence shifts closer to the date of sampling of case X. This effect is secondary though, compared to the impact of the detection probability (Fig. 3a).
-Importantly, we also find that small increases in the sampling probability initially result in a large benefit when measured in the cluster sizes at the time of their detection (Fig. 3b).
-We discuss this observation in more detail in the section concerned with the minimal testing frequency.
+With our COVID-19-specific parameter set given in Table 1, we find that the mean time between the first infection of an individual with the Alpha variant and sampling of case X is around 46 days, indicating that the strain was present in the UK the 4th of August 2020 - yet, the variance is quite large for this distribution: the standard deviation is 19.5 days.
+The emergence date of the Alpha variant strongly depends on the sampling probability: smaller sampling probabilities result in earlier possible emergence dates than larger probabilities (Fig. 2).
+The distribution of secondary cases also impacts the timing: if the number of secondary infections is distributed as a negative binomial distribution, the date of emergence shifts closer to the date of sampling of case X. This effect is secondary though, compared to the impact of the sampling probability (Fig. 2).

-In general, we find that the theoretical prediction of the probability distribution of the first sampling time fits the stochastic simulation results well (Fig. 4a).
-Note that this implies that most of the variability in time does not come from stochasticity in epidemic size, but from variability in the timing of detection.
-However, we find the largest discrepancy between theory and simulations at large first sampling times, i.e., we underestimate the right tail of the first sampling time distribution.
+In general, we find that the theoretical prediction of the probability distribution of the first sampling time captures the shape of the empirical distribution from the stochastic simulation results (Fig. 3a).
+Note that this implies that most of the variability in time does not come from stochasticity in epidemic size, but from the variability emerging from the random sampling of infected individuals ( $p{\text{sampling}}$ ) and the variability in the time from infection to sampling of infected individuals ( $f{\text{sampling}}$ ).
+Biologically, the variability in the time from infection to sampling arises from inter-individual variability in viral dynamics, symptom development, test seeking behaviour, etc. We find the largest discrepancy between theory and simulations at large first sampling times, i.e., we underestimate the right tail of the first sampling time distribution.
 This difference arises because our theoretical approximation does not take into account variability in the epidemic size process.
-Fig. 2 shows a large variation in the number of infected individuals over time between different stochastic trajectories.
+Fig. 1 shows a large variation in the number of infected individuals over time between different stochastic trajectories.
 Most notably, there are several trajectories that remain at low cumulative epidemic sizes for a relatively long time.
-In particular, these trajectories are responsible
+These trajectories are responsible for the long right tail of the sampling time distribution in Fig. 3a.